svlada/svlada.github.io/posts/websphere-maven-spring-project.md

 **Sub-modules**

-Both sub-modules (`app-ear` and `app-webapp`) must include reference to the parent module as follows:
+Both sub-modules (app-ear and app-webapp) must reference the parent module in their pom.xml files, as shown below:

 ```java
 <parent>